-4.50 Proper disclosure of unused material, made through a rigorous and carefully considered application of the law, remains a crucial part of a fair trial and essential to avoiding miscarriages of justice.
+- 4.54 Proper disclosure of unused material, made through a rigorous and carefully considered application of the law, remains a crucial part of a fair trial and essential to avoiding miscarriages of justice.
 The prosecutor's duty of disclosure to the defence is set out in Part I of the Criminal Procedure and Investigations Act 1996 (the Act) as amended by the Criminal Justice Act 2003.
 The test requires the prosecutor to disclose to the defence all material not already disclosed which might reasonably be considered capable of undermining the case for the prosecution against the accused or of assisting the case for the accused.
-The Act also sets out the mechanisms by which disclosure should take place.

-- 4.51 The scheme set out in the Act is designed to ensure that there is fair disclosure of material which may be relevant to a trial and which does not form part of the prosecution case.
-Disclosure under the Act should assist the defendant in the timely preparation and presentation of his case and assist the court to focus on all the relevant issues in the trial. - 4.52 The Attorney General for England and Wales issued Guidelines on Disclosure in December 2013.
-These Guidelines replace earlier Guidelines on Disclosure issued in 2005 and 2011.
-They build upon the existing law and, if properly applied, will contribute to ensuring that the disclosure regime operates effectively, fairly and justly which is vitally important to the integrity of the criminal justice system. - 4.53 Prosecutors must do all that they can to facilitate proper disclosure as part of their general and personal professional responsibility to act fairly and impartially, in the interests of justice and in accordance with the law.
-Prosecutors must also be alert to the need to provide advice on an individual case basis to Disclosure Officers, within those organisations that submit investigation files, on disclosure issues and to advise on disclosure procedure generally to ensure that disclosure obligations are met. - 4.54 In deciding what material should be disclosed prosecutors should resolve any doubt in favour of disclosure.
-Sensitive information will, in appropriate cases, be placed before the court for issues of disclosure to be determined. - 4.55 If prosecutors conclude that a fair trial cannot take place because of an inability to disclose which cannot be remedied, they must not continue with the case.
+The Act also sets out the mechanisms by which disclosure should take place. - 4.55 The scheme set out in the Act is designed to ensure that there is fair disclosure of material which may be relevant to a trial and which does not form part of the prosecution case.
+Disclosure under the Act should assist the defendant in the timely preparation and presentation of his case and assist the court to focus on all the relevant issues in the trial. - BACK 4.56 The Attorney General for England and Wales issued revised Guidelines on Disclosure in May 2022.
+These Guidelines are intended to apply in England and Wales and there are certain practices that do not apply in this jurisdiction, for example the rebuttable presumption in favour of disclosure of certain types of materials.
+However, many of the general principles outlined therein remain applicable and, if properly applied, will contribute to ensuring that the disclosure regime operates effectively, fairly and justly which is vitally important to the integrity of the criminal justice system. - 4.57 Prosecutors must do all that they can to facilitate proper disclosure as part of their general and personal professional responsibility to act fairly and impartially, in the interests of justice and in accordance with the law.
+Prosecutors must also be alert to the need to provide advice on an individual case basis to Disclosure Officers, within those organisations that submit investigation files, on disclosure issues and to advise on disclosure procedure generally to ensure that disclosure obligations are met.

+4.58 In deciding what material should be disclosed prosecutors should resolve any doubt in favour of disclosure.
+Sensitive information will, in appropriate cases, be placed before the court for issues of disclosure to be determined.

+4.59 If prosecutors conclude that a fair trial cannot take place because of an inability to disclose which cannot be remedied, they must not continue with the case.